-In the spring, W&M continues to adapt in-person and virtual gatherings in order to convene safely and provide flexibility that promotes participation.
-Virtual gatherings, a blended model and multiple sessions expand options for gathering safely.
-Additionally, public access and programming is limited and seating assigned or ticketed.
+In the spring, W&M continued to adapt in-person and virtual gatherings in order to convene safely and provide flexibility that promotes participation.
+Virtual gatherings, a blended model and multiple sessions expanded options for gathering safely.
+Additionally, public access and programming was limited and seating assigned or ticketed.

 Guidelines for Recognized Student Organizations